 - Can’t or won’t pre-qualify for financing (or provide proof of funds to purchase).

 - Have unrealistic expectations or seek to purchase properties well above their set price range.

 - Just want to see houses for fun with no real intention of buying.

 Per federal fair housing laws, our agents are committed to providing equal housing opportunities to all persons.
-While we may show buyers properties of a type or in any specific geographical area requested by the buyer, we may not steer buyers to particular areas based upon race, color, religion, national origin, sex, familiar status, disability, sexual orientation or gender identity.
+We will not steer buyers to particular areas based upon race, color, religion, national origin, sex, familiar status, disability, sexual orientation or gender identity.

 What if I need to sell my home before I’m able to purchase my new home?

 If your current home is located in Metro Atlanta, we can help you list and sell it while you’re searching for your next home.
 Our team covers the entire metro area, so we’ll connect you with our local listing specialist who can get your home sold for top dollar.
 We can perform a complimentary market analysis to determine your home’s value, calculate your net proceeds, and help you prepare the property to sell for max price.
 Working closely with our agents on the sale of your current home (and the purchase of your new one) will help ensure everything goes off without a hitch.
 In many cases, we can close both transactions in the same day, at the same office, making things much easier on you!

 I’m relocating from out of state, can you help me sell my home?

 If your property is located outside of Metro Atlanta or North Georgia, we can still help.
 We have a massive nationwide network of broker contacts, so we can find an experienced agent in your area to list and sell your home.
 Give us a call at (404) 513-5987 to be connected with our relocation department.